gursimar8/Sequence-alignment-problem-/README.md

 1. The memory for both basic and memory efficient implementations has an increasing trend for increasing problem size.
 2. The memory efficient implementation uses far less memory than the basic implementation.
 3. The line graph for memory efficient version increases very slowly with increasing problem size as compared to basic version.

+-> Time comparison:
+Let length (String1) = m and length (String2) = n.
+Both the basic and memory efficient versions are implemented in O(mn) as we loop through each character of both strings.

+It can be observed from the Time vs Problem Size:
+1. The time for both basic and memory efficient implementations has an increasing trend for increasing problem size.
+2. The memory efficient implementation takes more time than the basic implementation with increasing problem size this is because Divide and Conquer approach uses more computations as compared to basic version.